microsoft/terraform-provider-power-platform/.github/ISSUE_TEMPLATE/data_source.md

 ## Definition of Done
 - [ ] Data Transfer Objects (dtos)
 - [ ] Data Client functions
-- [ ] Data Source Implementation
+- [ ] Resource Implementation
-- [ ] Data Source Added to Provider
+- [ ] Resource Added to Provider
 - [ ] Unit Tests for Happy Path
 - [ ] Unit Tests for error path
 - [ ] Acceptance Tests
+- [ ] Example in the /examples folder
+- [ ] Schema Documentation in code
+- [ ] Updated auto-generated provider docs with `make docs`

+See the [contributing guide](/CONTRIBUTING.md?) for more information about what's expected for contributions.